Shiksa

-Shiksa (שיקסע) is an often disparaging term for a gentile (Note: Non-Jewish) woman or girl.
+Shiksa (שיקסע) is an often disparaging term for a gentile woman or girl.
 The word, which is of Yiddish origin, has moved into English usage and some Hebrew usage (as well as Polish and German), mostly in North American Jewish culture.

 Among Orthodox Jews, the term may be used to describe a Jewish girl or woman who fails to follow Orthodox religious precepts.

-The equivalent term for a non-Jewish male, used less frequently, is shegetz.
-Because of Jewish matrilineal descent, there is often less of a taboo associated with non-Jewish men.

 Etymology

 The etymology of the word shiksa is partly derived from the Hebrew term שקץ shekets, meaning "abomination", "impure," or "object of loathing", depending on the translator.
 According to the Oxford English Dictionary, it came into English usage in the late 19th century from the Yiddish shikse, which is an adaptation of the Hebrew word šiqṣâ, which is derived from sheqeṣ ("a detested thing") and the feminine suffix -â.
 A passage in which shekets (translated as "abomination") appeared in the Talmud to refer to people (rather than non-kosher actions) can be translated as:

 Let him not marry the daughter of an unlearned and unobservant man, for they are an abomination and their wives a creeping thing.

 Several dictionaries define shiksa as a disparaging and offensive term applied to a non-Jewish girl or woman.

+The equivalent term for a non-Jewish male, used less frequently, is shegetz.

 North American and diaspora context

 In North American and other diaspora Jewish communities, the use of "shiksa" reflects more social complexities than merely being an insult to non-Jewish women.
-A woman can only be a shiksa if she is perceived as such by Jewish people, usually Jewish men, making the term difficult to define; the Los Angeles Review of Books suggested there are two concepts of the shiksa, the forbidden seductress and the hag.
+A woman can only be a shiksa if she is perceived as such by Jewish people, usually Jewish men, making the term difficult to define; Menachem Kaiser in the Los Angeles Review of Books suggested there are two concepts of the shiksa, the forbidden seductress and the hag.
 Despite appearing in Yiddish literature for many decades, the term shiksa did not enter mainstream vernacular until the works of Philip Roth popularized it.

 Severity

 The term is typically considered pejorative.
-Sometimes, response to its use has treated it as more severe.
-In 2009, it was recorded as a hate crime in Toronto.
-In 2014, Rabbi Jack Abramowitz described it as "simply indefensible", "inherently condescending, racist and misogynistic".
+In 2009, in an unusual incident, it was recorded as a hate crime in Toronto.
+In 2014, Orthodox Union Rabbi Jack Abramowitz described it as "simply indefensible", "inherently condescending, racist and misogynistic".

+The figure of the shiksa has also been viewed as an ideal, a representation of the American dream in Jewish assimilation, and as a sex symbol in popular culture, as the femme fatale in Roth and Woody Allen, even as such portrayals reinforce stereotypes of gentile women and Jewish men.
+Driven by the popularity of its use in Ben Stiller films, Seinfeld and Sex and the City, it has been reclaimed and used humorously or ironically, and in trend merchandising.
+Kaiser notes that the term is often now used self-referentially in an unserious way.